City-of-Helsinki/helsinki-profile-gdpr-api/README.md

 changes get rolled back afterwards.
 If it's not a dry run case, then the transaction is committed and all changes to the database are persisted.

-If the data deletion isn't allowed, the function must raise a `django.db.DatabaseError` exception.
+If the data deletion isn't allowed, the function has two ways to indicate this:

+- Return a `helsinki_gdpr.types.ErrorResponse` instance.
+This allows also communicating the reasons why the deletion isn't allowed.
+- Raise a `django.db.DatabaseError` exception.

 ## Development